igushkin/photoshop/README.md

 **Color**

-The application changes the color of the image by changing the values of one RGB channel.
+The application changes the color of the image by changing the values of RGB channels.

 **Angle**

-In two-dimensional space, a rotation is described by one angle θ with the following linear transformation matrix in the Cartesian coordinate system ([original source](https://ru.wikipedia.org/wiki/%D0%9C%D0%B0%D1%82%D1%80%D0%B8%D1%86%D0%B0_%D0%BF%D0%BE%D0%B2%D0%BE%D1%80%D0%BE%D1%82%D0%B0)):
+A rotation is described by one angle θ with the following linear transformation matrix in the Cartesian coordinate system ([original source](https://ru.wikipedia.org/wiki/%D0%9C%D0%B0%D1%82%D1%80%D0%B8%D1%86%D0%B0_%D0%BF%D0%BE%D0%B2%D0%BE%D1%80%D0%BE%D1%82%D0%B0)):

 ![](/examples/formula.png)

 ![](/examples/core.png "")

+## Dependencies

+* Windows Forms .NET

 ## Dependencies